Pomona-ITS/HPC-Tech-Tutorials/discovery/OutsideOfPomona/HMC/README.md

 The latest version is Gaussian 12 and GaussView 6.

+We discussed using both  versions the old one and the new one in the HPC environment.
+In order to get them up and running quickly we will use 09/5.
+We will also install 12/6 as it supports GPUs and I suspect we could greatly accelerate whatever they are running but it may take some work (and will take longer).

 The following is a description for the software management as it is right now:

 1) Manage vendor relationship (CUC?
 HMC?)